-Many think it is not necessary to preshrink fabric.
-Many people often change their minds after a garment they made without preshrinking the fabric goes through the laundry.
-It's usually worth the time to preshrink your fabric before sewing in order to avoid any mishaps after your garment is made.
+Many think it is not necessary to preshrink fabric, but most change their minds after a garment they made without preshrinking first goes through the laundry.
+It's worth the time to preshrink your fabric before sewing to avoid any mishaps after your garment is made.
 Preshrinking fabric will also let you know how it holds up to being laundered.
-It's a true test of the durability of your fabric and an important step before sewing.
-Here you'll learn how to... preshrink all different types of fabrics.

 01 of 08

 Know Your Fiber Content